KeyboardKit/website/pages/features.md

 KeyboardKit has tools for accessing and linking to an app's keyboard settings, which makes it easy for a user to enable a keyboard, give it full access etc.

+## 🎨 Themes

+[KeyboardKit Pro](/pro) unlocks a [theme engine](/themes) that lets you style your keyboards with themes.
+You can create your own themes or use the ones that come with the engine.

 ## 👑 KeyboardKit Pro

 If you want to take your keyboard to the next level, [KeyboardKit Pro](/pro) is a license-based extension that unlocks pro features like localized system keyboards, input sets, layouts and callout actions, local and remote autocomplete engines, emoji skintone support etc.